 Another Plastic Option

-You’re looking at the picture and either laughing hysterically or wondering if I’ve lost my marbles.
-But if you’ve ever been in a rolly anchorage, tried to take your regular wine glasses for a sunset dinghy ride or been where bugs keep getting into your wine, then you’ll appreciate this idea:
+If you’ve ever been in a rolly anchorage, tried to take your regular wine glasses for a sunset dinghy ride or been where bugs keep getting into your wine, then you’ll appreciate this idea:

 A sippy cup.